Stigma and discrimination undermine more than just HIV prevention and treatments

 For Australia’s HIV positive community and their partners, stigma and discrimination provide a roadblock to many seeking to protect and provide for those they love through a simple life insurance policy.

 Stigma and discrimination are among the foremost barriers to HIV prevention, treatment, care and support.

 We know that research has shown that stigma:

 - undermines HIV prevention efforts by making people afraid to seek information and services in case these actions raise suspicion about their HIV status

 - fear of stigma and discrimination undermines people's ability and willingness to access and follow treatments

 - stigma and discrimination weaken the ability of individuals and communities to protect themselves from HIV and to stay safe.”

-Can stigma and discrimination stop you buying life insurance?
+Can stigma and discrimination stop you from buying life insurance?

 In the same way, stigma and discrimination present a strong barrier for people living with HIV who want to establish life insurance to protect themselves from the risks of everyday living.

-This means the risks of there everyday life cannot be transferred to a life insurance company.
+This means the risks of their everyday life cannot be transferred to a life insurance company.